Bernard Schwartz House: Reception

-When the house was finished, Pawlitzke said that local residents criticized its nonstandard design because it had "no basement, radiant heat, concrete floors, walls without studs, no nails, all screws, different windows, different doors".
+When the Schwartz House was finished, Pawlitzke said that local residents criticized its nonstandard design because it had "no basement, radiant heat, concrete floors, walls without studs, no nails, all screws, different windows, different doors".
 John Sergeant, the author of a book about Wright's Usonian residences, stated in 1984 that the Schwartz House "is a landmark in that elemental region north of Manitowoc".
 The writer Patrick J. Gagnon described the Schwartz House as "the apex of Two Rivers architecture".
 Patti Zarling of the Manitowoc Herald Times Reporter wrote, "This super-cool Frank Lloyd Wright-designed home, with its low, flat roof and carefully lit carport, sits smack in the middle of an ordinary, small-town Wisconsin neighborhood."
 A writer for Vogue magazine compared the northeast wing to a Chinese lantern at night.

 After the house opened as a homestay, Terry Teachout of The Wall Street Journal wrote that the Schwartz House was "like a comfortable home that just happens to be heart-stoppingly beautiful" and that its location in a dense residential neighborhood contrasted with the Peterson Cottage's secluded lakefront setting.
-Mary Bergin wrote for the Chicago Tribune that the house was "an extraordinary place in an average Two Rivers neighborhood" because of decorative details like niches and skylights.
-Town and Country magazine wrote in 2010 that the house retained its "timeless sense of space and light", citing in particular its fireplace hearth, walls, and clerestories.
-Patti Zarling, reviewing the homestay in 2019, likened the building to an artwork, praising Wright's attention to detail, and Elizabeth Gulino said the same year that "that the house has as much style as ever.".
+Mary Bergin of the Chicago Tribune highlighted the contrast with the undistinguished architecture in the same neighborhood.
+Bergin highlighted decorative details such as niches and skylights, while Town and Country magazine said its fireplace hearth, walls, and clerestories contributed to a "timeless sense of space and light".
+Other critics praised Wright's attention to detail and the house's style.

 Media

-Wright's longtime photographer Pedro E. Guerrero took five images of the house after it was completed.
-The house was also depicted in an exhibit that opened at the Museum of Modern Art in New York in late 1940.
+Wright's longtime photographer Pedro E. Guerrero took five images of the Schwartz House after it was completed.
+It was also depicted in an exhibit that opened at the Museum of Modern Art in New York in late 1940.
 Over the years, the Schwartz House has appeared in several television series and print media works.
 For example, it was shown in the TV series Around the World in 80 Homes in 2004, as well as the Travel Channel series Amazing Vacation Homes the same year.
 The house was also depicted in a 2021 episode of the Netflix TV series The World's Most Amazing Vacation Rentals.
 In addition, seven textile pieces and ten furniture pieces were displayed in a 2013 traveling exhibit about Wright's work at the Rahr West Art Museum in Manitowoc.

-The house has also been mentioned in several books about Wright's work.
-Gail Fox, a resident of Two Rivers who had researched the house sporadically for 15 years, wrote a book about the house in 2004.
+TheSchwartz House has also been mentioned in several books about Wright's work.
+Gail Fox, a resident of Two Rivers who had researched the building sporadically for 15 years, wrote a book about it in 2004.
 For her book, Fox obtained the original construction documents, such as construction schedules and blueprints.
 Ditmer later said, "There's clearly no one on the planet who knows more history about the house than Gail Fox."